IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Click on your teams' name at top left of the screen.
 From the menu appearing select `Customize Slack`.
-Click the `hamburger` icon and the top left of the screen and select `Configure apps`.
+Click the `hamburger` icon and the top left of the screen and select `Configure Apps`.
-Click `Custom integrations`.
+Click `Custom Integrations`.
 On the new screen enter the word `incoming` into the search field, then select the entry `Incoming WebHooks`.
-Next, click the `Add Configuration` and button.
+Next, click the `Add Configuration` button.
-Next, select the `weather`channel your have created before and click the `Add Incoming WebHooks` integration button.
+Next, select the `weather`channel you have created before and click the `Add Incoming WebHooks integration` button.
 Then copy the `URL` being shown under `Webhook URL`.

 <pre>